ocaml/ocaml.org/data/news/ocamlorg/ocamlorg-2023-05.md

 We completed the [Sequences](https://ocaml.org/docs/sequences) and [Error Handling](https://ocaml.org/docs/error-handling) tutorials.
 The [Install page](https://ocaml.org/install) went live, and improvements were made to the [First Day tutorial](https://ocaml.org/docs/first-hour).

-Asking the community to help reviewing the initial versions of the new documentation page has been successful, so we're planning on opening more Discuss posts for pages that are ready to review in the coming months.
+Asking the community to help review the initial versions of the new documentation page has been successful, so we're planning on opening more Discuss posts for pages that are ready to review in the coming months.

 We're deeply grateful to all the contributors who helped review the documentation, either by sharing insights on Discuss or participating in the PR review on GitHub.
 This is exactly how we envisioned the effort on creating the new OCaml.org Documentation, so we're appreciative of everyone who engaged to make this a community initiative!

 **Relevant PRs and Activities:**
-- Reached out for community feedback on the new *Error Handling* documentation page https://discuss.ocaml.org/t/updating-the-error-handling-tutorial/12022
+- Reached out for community feedback on the new *Error Handling* documentation page - [Updating the Error Handling Tutorial)[https://discuss.ocaml.org/t/updating-the-error-handling-tutorial/12022]
 - *First Hour* improvement [ocaml/ocaml.org#1153](https://github.com/ocaml/ocaml.org/pull/1153)
 - Line editing for *Functors* [ocaml/ocaml.org#1127](https://github.com/ocaml/ocaml.org/pull/1127)
 - Rewrite *Functional Programming* doc introduction [ocaml/ocaml.org#971](https://github.com/ocaml/ocaml.org/pull/971)